 So, I would definitely choose Trade Ideas Holly A.I over StocksToTrade Oracle every single day.

-Lastly, there has been complaints from StocksToTrade users about the platform crashing often.
+Lastly, there have been complaints from StocksToTrade users about the platform crashing often.

 Personally, I think the uttermost important thing about a trading platform is its reliability.